zrh99199/stevezhu.github.io/_posts/2021-03-16-hello-jekyll.md

 ```

 Navigate to `http://127.0.0.1:4000/` in your browser.
 You should see an exact copy of the blog!
 This copy isn't online; it's running directly on your computer.
 This allows you to (a) preview changes more rapidly than you can by editing on GitHub and (b) work on your blog using a text editor, which is usually more comfortable than the file modification interface on GitHub.

+## 6. Add Your Name

+Still on GitHub, find the file `_config.yml`.
+Click the pencil icon to edit the file.
+Change the `name` and `description` fields.
+Anything is fine!
+You're encouraged but not required to use your real name.

+In a few moments, your website will update with the new information.
+Now it's yours!

+For now, move on to the next step.

 ## 7. Make a Post